 The first year of residency contains no electives and provides a broad base upon which to build a future practice in family medicine.
-In-house call is approximately one night in four or nine of the twelve months.
+In-house call is approximately one night in four for nine of the twelve months.

 Family Practice Teaching Service

 The Family Practice Teaching Service provides inpatient care.
-It is made up of one or two first-year residents, one second-year resident and one third-year resident acting as chief.
+It is made up of one or two first-year residents, one or two second-year residents and one third-year resident acting as chief.
 Each morning, the team meets with an attending physician for teaching rounds.
 Here, the management of each patient is discussed and bedside teaching is emphasized.
 Selected topics are reviewed several times per week and a member of the radiology staff attends for part of a morning each week to discuss interpretation of x-rays.

-Residents spend two months on inpatient pediatrics in their first year.
+Residents spend two blocks on inpatient pediatrics in their first year.
 During this time, they are responsible for the inpatient care of pediatric patients, with the assistance of an attending pediatrician.
 Call is shared with residents on the Family Practice Teaching Service, and is one in four.
 During the second and third years, residents obtain additional training in outpatient pediatrics and neonatal intensive care.

 Education in internal medicine and its subspecialties constitutes a part of each year’s rotation schedule.
 Required rotations include general internal medicine, cardiology, respiratory medicine, critical care and neurology.
 Additional elective rotations are available in gastroenterology, endocrinology, allergy and immunology.

 The center of the residents’ activities is at the Altru Family Medicine Residency facility.
-While working in the clinic, each resident will have faculty available to precept cases and other health care professionals are available to provide assistance.
+While working in the clinic, each resident will have faculty available to precept cases and other healthcare professionals are available to provide assistance.
 During the first year of residency, each resident spends one or two half days in the clinic each week.
 Initially, residents are scheduled to see patients every thirty minutes.
 The number of patients seen per half day gradually increases with resident competency.

 By the end of the first year, most residents are scheduling patients at 15-30 minute intervals, depending on the complexity of patient problems.

-Second-year residents continue to see patients at 15 to 30 minute intervals, with most residents seeing six to eight patients in a half day.
+Second-year residents continue to see patients at 15 to 30-minute intervals, with most residents seeing six to eight patients in a half day.
 The amount of time in clinic increases to three to four half days in a week.

 Third-year residents are allotted four to five half-days each week at the clinic.
 They are encouraged to see eight to twelve patients each half day so that they can become comfortable with the level of productivity that is expected of a practicing family physician.
 Faculty continues to be available to precept questions throughout the three years at the center.
-Third-year residents are also encouraged to assist first and second year medical students that rotate through the clinic.
+Third-year residents are also encouraged to assist first and second-year medical students that rotate through the clinic.